-Some of the aforementioned spinoffs include DCeased: Unkillables, which is focused on Deathstroke and Jason Todd as they navigate the world of the Anti-Living, and DCeased: A Good Day to Die is about Mister Miracle and Big Barda as they track down Blue Beetle, Booster Gold, John Constantine, Mister Terrific, and others in pursuit of a cure.
+Some of the aforementioned spinoffs include DCeased: Unkillables, which is focused on Deathstroke and Jason Todd as they navigate the world of the Anti-Living, and DCeased: A Good Day to Die, about Mister Miracle and Big Barda as they track down Blue Beetle, Booster Gold, John Constantine, Mister Terrific, and others in pursuit of a cure.
 DCeased: Hope at World’s End was an anthology series of shorter stories, and a sequel called Dead Planet was released earlier this year.
 This series also released a celebrated collection of variant covers referencing iconic horror films like A Nightmare on Elm Street, The Conjuring, IT, and more.

 Wolvenheart (Mad Cave Studios)

 Writer: Mark London, Artist: Alejandro Giraldo, Letterer: Miguel Angel Zapata